Persecution of Muslims in Myanmar: 1997 Mandalay riots

 Attacks by Buddhist monks spread to the then capital of Myanmar, Rangoon as well as to the central towns of Pegu, Prome, and Toungoo.
-A curfew remains in force in Mandalay until today and the army patrols the streets in many cities.
 In Mandalay alone, 18 mosques were destroyed and Muslim-owned businesses and property vandalized.
 Copies of the Qur'an were burned.
 The military junta that ruled Myanmar turned a blind eye to the disturbances as hundreds of monks were not stopped from ransacking mosques.